simonpj/ghc-proposals/process.rst

 * The removal of major features from the compiler

+Note how this does not include

+* bug fixes to GHC
-Note how this does not include changes to the Haskell Report (which are overseen by the Haskell Prime committee) nor the core libraries (which is covered by the Core Libraries Committee).
+* changes to the Haskell Report (which are overseen by the Haskell Prime committee)
+* changes to the core libraries (which is covered by the Core Libraries Committee)

 The Problem
 -----------